 Abercrombie in Richland County, North Dakota — The American Midwest (Upper Plains)

 Topics.
-This historical marker is listed in these topic lists: Forts and Castles • Native Americans.
-A significant historical year for this entry is 1862.
+This historical marker is listed in these topic lists: Forts and Castles • Science & Medicine.
+A significant historical month for this entry is January 1870.

 Location.
-46° 26.707′ N, 96° 43.065′ W. Marker is in Abercrombie, North Dakota, in Richland County.
-Marker can be reached from Broadway North (County Road 4) near Abercrombie Street.
+46° 26.651′ N, 96° 43.152′ W. Marker is in Abercrombie, North Dakota, in Richland County.
+Marker is on Broadway (County Road 4) near Abercrombie Street, on the left when traveling north.
+Located at Fort Abercrombie State Historic Site.
 Touch for map.
-Marker is at or near this postal address: 935 Broadway N, Abercrombie ND 58001, United States of America.
+Marker is at or near this postal address: 935 Broadway North, Abercrombie ND 58001, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Guardhouse (within shouting distance of this marker); Quartermaster Storehouse (within shouting distance of this marker); Cannon Bastion (within shouting distance of this marker); Ferry Crossing (within shouting distance of this marker); Carpenter Shop (within shouting distance of this marker); Fort Abercrombie (within shouting distance of this marker); Commissary Storehouse (within shouting distance of this marker); Hospital / Lieutenant’s Quarters (about 300 feet away, measured in a direct line).
+Magazine (a few steps from this marker); Hospital (within shouting distance of this marker); Laundresses Quarters (within shouting distance of this marker); Sutler / Post Trader (about 300 feet away, measured in a direct line); Headquarters (about 300 feet away); Fort Abercrombie (about 300 feet away); Guardhouse (about 400 feet away); Hospital / Lieutenantís Quarters (about 500 feet away).
 Touch for a list and map of all markers in Abercrombie.

 Credits.
-This page was last revised on October 10, 2021.
-It was originally submitted on July 13, 2021, by Connor Olson of Lemmon, South Dakota.
-This page has been viewed 43 times since then.
-Photos: 1, 2. submitted on July 13, 2021, by Connor Olson of Lemmon, South Dakota. • Mark Hilton was the editor who published this page.
+This page was last revised on July 6, 2021.
+It was originally submitted on July 6, 2021, by Connor Olson of Kewaskum, Wisconsin.
+This page has been viewed 78 times since then and 2 times this year.
+Photos: 1, 2. submitted on July 6, 2021, by Connor Olson of Kewaskum, Wisconsin. • Mark Hilton was the editor who published this page.